stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 }
 ```

-The `Command` interface abstracts the signature of a Vulkan command where the arguments are always comprised of the Vulkan API and the command buffer.
+The `Command` interface abstracts the signature of a Vulkan command where the arguments always comprise the Vulkan API and the command buffer.

-We also create a new API to support the new domain objects:
+A new API is implemented for commands:

 ```java
 interface Library {